Color Mixing Game

 Visual Style

-The illustration was designed from the start as a composition of geometric shapes, built to serve as a coloring book for color experimentation.
+I designed the illustration from the start as a composition of geometric shapes, built to serve as a coloring book for color experimentation.
 At the time, SVG code was written directly into the page, which made the file size grow quickly.
-Working within that constraint, I went through several rounds of simplification, arriving at the flat, pared-down scene seen in the final version.
+Working within that constraint, I went through several rounds of simplification, arriving at the flat, pared-down scene in the final version.

 Visual Style — illustration simplification process